Mindbody Nutrition

 • Olive Oil (Cold pressed and Virgin)

-• Nut oils (ie Hazlenut, Walnut)
+• Nut oils (ie hazlenut*, walnut*, macadaemia)

 • Butter

-• Avocado
+• Avocado oil

 • Nuts and seeds (excluding peanuts)

-• Butters from Nuts and Seeds (excluding peanut butter)
+• Butters from nuts and seeds (excluding peanut butter)

 • Oily fish and fish oils*